- How Much Experience Does Your Prospective Economics Teacher Have?

 For instance, if you know that you have extra-curricular commitments coming up that might impact your instruction, either let your prospective tutor know in advance so they can plan your sessions around them, or consider having a more intensive tuition programme when you have more free time.

-Another important aspect of choosing a tutor comes down to the tutor’s preferences themselves.
+Another important aspect of choosing a economics tutor London comes down to the tutor’s preferences themselves.
 Specifically, you should ensure that what you want to be taught aligns with what that tutor specialises in.

 Although most tutors will have at least an A-level in economics, and many more will have an economics degree, the fact is that tutors also have their own preferences when it comes to what kind of students they like to teach.